Skip to main content

 1. Pick one process (lead response, invoice creation, report generation)

-2. Track every instance for 5 business days using Toggl, Clockify, or even a spreadsheet
+2. Track every instance for 5 business days using Toggl, Clockify, or a spreadsheet

 3. Include setup time, tool switches, lookups, and exception handling